 - one lieutenant,

 - one CVEO 4,

 - five CVEO 3s,

-- seven fully trained CVEO 2s,
+- eight CVEO 2s,

-- three newly assigned CVEO 2s in training, and

-- eight vacant CVEO 2s.
+- ten vacant CVEO 2s.

 Our officers conduct interstate and intrastate carrier investigations.
 Our sub grantee, the Washington State Utilities and Transportation Commission has two investigators who conduct carrier investigations on solid waste, household goods, and intrastate passenger carriers.